 For full-time on campus LLM studies, student accommodation is an important part of getting this critical year just right.

-A comfortable home with the considerate neighbours will help with your studies and massively increase your chances of success during your LLM program.
+A comfortable home with the considerate neighbours will help with your studies and massively increase your chances of happiness as well as success during your LLM program.
 So let’s take a look at how you can choose your LLM student home.

 Type of accommodation

 A good place to start is by picking a good student accommodation provider like Fresh.
 Our accommodation partner offers student-style accommodation in most student towns around the UK and have a combination of different types of living arrangements in most of their halls of residences.
 Fresh often combines students from different universities or colleges allowing students to get to know a diverse range of people from other universities.
 They also hold social events for their residents, which is a brilliant way to get to know your neighbours and to relax during your LLM year.
 If you decide to live in university or law school accommodation, then it’s a good idea to try and get into postgraduate-specific accommodation so you can avoid the noisier first-year students who are likely to have just left home for the first time.
 If you choose accommodation provided by private landlords be aware that you will need to inspect the property before you sign a rental agreement.
 One big advantage of Fresh – especially during these unprecedented times – is that you can tour the accommodation and facilities all online before you agree to rent from them.

 This table shows what type of accommodation UK students chose to live in in 2018-19.